bbejot/pyke/DEV.md

 Some Conditions need to keep some state to run validate.
 State can only be kept around after the configuration stage.
 See the next section for more on this.

+Targets that don't have products are allowed, but since there is no way to tell if they need to be run, they will be always be run if selected.

 ## Stages and Configuration

 A stage is a collection of targets.
 Their intent is to produce a logical flow of dependencies where one stage cannot run until the entirety of the previous stages are complete.
 Once a stage is complete, its products will not be checked again unless a target from that stage or earlier is requested.